xfendi/xfendi/README.md

-## Hey there! 👋 Hey, I'm Michał, known as Fendis or fendziorr
+## Yo! 👋 Hey, I'm known as Froziak (Frozi) or fendziorr
 ### About Me
-I'm a passionate **15-year-old** developer from **Poland** working on various web projects, from digital product platforms to Minecraft server websites.
+I'm a passionate **15-year-old** developer from **Poland** working on various web projects, from SASS platforms to Minecraft server websites.
-I love coding in JavaScript, especially using React.js and Vue.js, and I'm also exploring the world of game development.
+I love coding in JavaScript, especially using React.js and Next.js

 ### Current Projects:
 - **Sitezy:** A web app for building websites and online stores with digital products.
 Focused on simplicity and user-friendly interfaces with integrated Stripe payments.
-- **Fendis Digital:** Digital products and courses store based on React.js with integrated stripe payments and modern looking dark UI.
+- **Felix Lab:** Digital products and courses store based on React.js with integrated stripe payments and modern looking dark UI.
-- **Yolobot:** A public Discord bot built using **Discord.js**, aiming to provide helpful utilities and fun features for various Discord communities.
+- **Yolo Bot:** A public Discord bot built using **Discord.js**, aiming to provide helpful utilities and fun features for various Discord communities.

 ### My Skills:
 - **Frontend Development:** React.js, Vue.js, HTML, CSS